Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic06/topic6_feature_engineering_feature_selection.md

 * **feature transformation**: transformation of data to improve the accuracy of the algorithm;
 * **feature selection**: removing unnecessary features.

 This article will contain almost no math, but there will be a fair amount of code.
 Some examples will use the dataset from Renthop company, which is used in the [Two Sigma Connect: Rental Listing Inquiries Kaggle competition](https://www.kaggle.com/c/two-sigma-connect-rental-listing-inquiries).
 The file `train.json` is also kept [here](https://drive.google.com/file/d/1N8eav5HWd6A7rG0ZCRo7rNFryqZS4tVg/view?usp=sharing) as `renthop_train.json.gz` (so do unpack it first).
-In this task, you need to predict the popularity of a new rental listing, i.e. classify the listing into three classes: `['low', 'medium' , 'high']`.
+In this task, you need to predict the popularity of a new rental listing, i.e., classify the listing into three classes: `['low', 'medium' , 'high']`.
 To evaluate the solutions, we will use the log loss metric (the smaller, the better).
-Those who do not have a Kaggle account, will have to register; you will also need to accept the rules of the competition in order to download the data.
+Those who do not have a Kaggle account will have to register; you will also need to accept the rules of the competition in order to download the data.

 ```{code-cell} ipython3